-You can also use the start scripts to deploy your own library to a Hazelcast member.
+You can also use the start scripts to deploy your own library to a Hazelcast member from a non-Java client.
 See the Adding User Library to CLASSPATH section.

 2.8.
 Deploying On Amazon EC2

 You can deploy your Hazelcast project onto an Amazon EC2 environment using Third Party tools such as Vagrant and Chef.